BSA Patch Placement Guide

 Council Shoulder Patch

 The top of the left sleeve houses the Council Strip Patch or CSP.
 The Council Patch should be flushed against the shoulder seam.
-The Council Patch is obtained through your local Council and cannot be customized to each individual troop.
+The Council Patch is obtained through your local Council and cannot be customized to each troop.

 Troop Unit Numeral Patch